 Due to the higher level of pests in monocultures, the need for pesticides is much greater.
 The worst offenders include organophosphates, n-methyl carbamates, neonicotinoids and pyrethroids.
 These pesticides have a detrimental affect on the honeybees, made clear by commercial beekeepers reporting losing over 40 percent of their honeybee colonies between April 2019 to 2020.

 Almonds themselves aren’t killing off bees, it’s the commercialization of the industry that is to blame.
-By purchasing organic almonds and organic almond milk, you can ensure that no chemical pesticides were used during the cultivation and production.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+By purchasing organic almonds and organic almond milk, you can ensure that no chemical pesticides were used during the cultivation and production.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?